erasmolpa/resume/FULL.md

 ### Schroders — DevOps Toolchain Tech Lead
 *Sep 2023 – Present*

-- Leading the evolution of the internal developer platform toward a **GitOps-driven, self-service architecture**
+- Leading the evolution of the internal developer platform towards a GitOps-driven, self-service model
-- Migrated enterprise tooling (Artifactory, GitHub, CI/CD) to **fully declarative Infrastructure as Code (Terraform + ArgoCD)**
+- Migrated enterprise tooling such as Artifactory, GitHub, and CI/CD systems to fully declarative Infrastructure as Code using Terraform and ArgoCD
-- Designed and implemented a **Policy-as-Code platform** to enforce governance and security at scale
+- Designed and implemented a Policy-as-Code platform to enforce governance and security at scale
-- Standardized CI/CD through **reusable workflows**, enabling consistency across hundreds of repositories
+- Standardized CI/CD workflows across the organization, enabling consistency and reuse
-- Improved Developer Experience by abstracting platform complexity into scalable internal solutions
+- Improved developer experience by abstracting platform complexity into scalable internal solutions

 ---

 ### Warner Bros Discovery — Staff SRE / Observability Lead
 *Apr 2021 – Sep 2023*

-- Drove the observability strategy, delivering a **unified, self-service platform** for engineering teams across multi-region AWS systems
+- Drove the observability strategy, delivering a unified platform for engineering teams across multi-region AWS systems
-- Platform operated at **~40TB/day log ingestion scale**, supporting high-throughput distributed workloads
+- Platform operated at a scale of approximately 40TB of logs per day, supporting high-throughput distributed workloads
-- Reduced observability cost and noise through **sampling, retention, and architectural optimizations**
+- Reduced observability cost and noise through sampling, retention strategies, and architectural improvements
-- Implemented **metrics, tracing, and SLO-driven alerting**, improving system reliability and signal quality
+- Implemented metrics, tracing, and SLO-driven alerting to improve reliability and signal quality
-- Enabled teams through a **self-service observability model**, increasing autonomy and reducing operational friction
+- Enabled teams through a self-service observability model, increasing autonomy and reducing operational friction

 ---

 ### Domingo Alonso Group — SRE Lead & Cloud Architect
 *May 2019 – Apr 2021*

-- Built the company’s **DevOps and SRE foundations from scratch**
+- Built the DevOps and SRE foundations from scratch in a legacy-heavy environment
-- Designed Kubernetes-based infrastructure and a **cloud-native observability stack**
+- Designed Kubernetes-based infrastructure and a cloud-native observability stack
-- Delivered **Kubernetes as a Service**, enabling product teams to deploy independently
+- Delivered Kubernetes as a Service, enabling product teams to deploy independently
-- Created internal tooling and automation to improve developer experience
+- Created internal tooling and automation to improve developer workflows
-- Led organizational transformation toward DevOps and platform thinking
+- Led the cultural transformation towards DevOps and platform thinking

 ---